-CITY OF BOULDER,

-COLORADO

-Outdoor Dining Pilot Program Rules

-Effective August 31, 2022
+Outdoor Dining Pilot Program Guidelines Effective Aug.
+31, 2022 Adopted XXXXXX

-Adopted XXXXXX

-An Outdoor Dining Pilot Program has been designed by a staff stakeholder group represented by Community Vitality, Transportation & Mobility, Planning and Development Services, Regulatory Licensing, and the City Attorney's Office.
+An Outdoor Dining Pilot Program has been designed by a staff stakeholder group represented by the City of Boulder departments of Community Vitality, Transportation and Mobility, Planning and Development Services, Regulatory Licensing, and the City Attorney's Office.
 The intent of the Pilot Program is to consider several influencing factors that emerged during the rapid expansion of outdoor dining during the COVID-19 pandemic.

 On April 19, 2022, council provided city staff with direction to move forward with the development of this Pilot Program.
-The following Guidelines will apply beginning August 31, 2022, which marks the end of the emergency order.
-The Pilot Program shall be a five-year period beginning on September 1, 2022 and ending on October 31, 2027 unless extended by subsequent city council action.
-Section 8-6-12, "Outdoor Dining in the Public Rights-of-Way and Private Property", B.R.C.
-1981 is the authoritative document giving way for these guidelines.
+The following rules will apply beginning Aug.
+31, 2022, which marks the end of the emergency order.
+The Pilot Program shall be a five-year period beginning on Sept.
+1, 2022 and ending on Oct.
+31, 2027 unless extended by subsequent Boulder City Council action.
+Section 8-6-12, "Outdoor Seating in the Public Rights-of-Way and Private Property", B.R.C.
+1981 is the authority for these rules.